astzweig/swift-project-info-plist/README.md

 # 🔖 Project Info Plist
-An executable to generate or update a `Info.plist` for your Swift Package Manager projects.
+A command-line app to generate or update a `Info.plist` for your Swift Package Manager projects using the package information and information from git.

 ## Usage
-Once installed the can be run as follows:
+Once installed the command-line app can be run as follows:

 ```zsh
 $> create-project-plist --project-directory <path> --output-directory <path>
 ```